AztecProtocol/aztec-packages/boxes/blank/README.md

 # Aztec Box

-This box is a one-stop-shop for Aztec that will deploy a blank React Page.
+This box is a one-stop-shop for Aztec that will deploy a minimal barebones HTML+JS page.
 You can use it as a boilerplate to start developing your own Aztec app in seconds!

 ## Prerequisites